MonstreX/voyager/docs/bread/formfields/rich-text.md

 Voyager ships the [`rich_text_box`](../../bread/fields.md#rich_text_box) field with [Jodit Editor](https://xdsoft.net/jodit/).
 The editor is lazy-loaded through `js/editors.js`, so it only loads when a page contains a rich text area.

-On load, Voyager will call the global helper `window.VoyagerInitJodit(selector, options)` for every textarea with the `richTextBox` class.
+On load, Voyager will call `Voyager.loadEditors()` and then initialize Jodit for every textarea with the `richTextBox` class.
-This function accepts a CSS selector and a plain object with any Jodit configuration you would like to override.
+You can customize the initialization by calling the exported `initJodit(selector, options)` function yourself.

 ## Customizing the default options